Backes (illness) will be a game-time decision on Monday.

 Backes missed the Bruins' morning skate and is listed as a game-time decision for tonight's game vs. the Maple Leafs.
 It is a crucial game for both teams so expect Backes to gut it out and be in the lineup.

 Backes (concussion) will be a game-time decision on Saturday.

 Backes has missed the last three games with a concussion, but has practiced for a few days in a row, which is a good sign that he will be available tonight.
 However, he has to be medically cleared and is listed as a game-time decision.
 If Backes does play, expect him to skate on the second line with David Krejci and Ryan Spooner.

-Backes left Tuesday's game with an upper-body injury and did not return.
+Backes left Thursday’s game with an upper-body injury and did not return.

-Backes (foot) will likely miss the last three games of the regular season.
+Backes (lower-body) will miss the rest of the regular season.